Approximating Hessian matrices using Bayesian inference: a new approach for quasi-Newton methods in stochastic optimization: Approximating the Hessian and its inverse using Bayesian inference

-We use the secant equations to derive the likelihood of a given Hessian $\bs{B}$ given $(S, Y)$.
+We use the secant equations to derive the likelihood of observing the curvature pairs $(S, Y)$ given a Hessian $\bs{B}$.
 Let the difference in gradients be as in \eqref{eq:y_bar}.
 From the observations $\hat{\bs{y}}_k$, we build a sample covariance matrix $\bs{\Sigma}_k$.
 Then, the covariance matrix of the estimator $\bar{\bs{y}}_k$ is given by

 We are interested in the inverse of $\bar{\bs{\Sigma}}_k$.
 However, to avoid singularity issues, we use a precision matrix approximation $\bs{P}_{\ell}$ instead of $\bar{\bs{\Sigma}}_\ell^{-1}$ for each $\bar{\bs{y}}_\ell \in Y$.
 We define $\bs{P}_{\ell}$ as